March 24 – May 15 2021: Global Museum Launch White Cube

 1 April – MPavilion, Melbourne

-Introduction by Renzo Martens and David Gianotten (OMA), with Helen Runting and Arsene Ijambo.
+Screening of White Cube with an introduction by Renzo Martens, David Gianotten, Cedart Tamasala, with Helen Runting and Arsene Ijambo.

-A debate between Renzo Martens, Mami Kataoka, and Hikaru Fujiii.
+Screening and online debate between Renzo Martens, Mami Kataoka, Cedart Tamasala, Eleonore Hellio and Hikaru Fujiii.

 24 April – National Museum, Kinshasa